ftrouill/Macq-test/README.md

 `./run-backend`

-Lastly, you can run the frontend application.
+Also, you need to run the frontend application.
 For this case, the local server will run on the default port (4200).
 `./run-frontend`

+Lastly, connect to a browser at the address running the *Angular* application, which is hosted on `localhost:4200`.
+`./run-browser`

 **Remark:** If you didn't manage to start the scripts, you can simply run the commands manually.